-Condominium corporations are required to protect owners’ personal information under the Personal Information Protection Act.
+Condominium corporations must protect owners’ personal information under the Personal Information Protection Act.
 However, corporations are allowed to collect and use personal information from owners as required under the Condominium Property Act.
 For example, condo corporations can:

 - Maintain a list of owners’ contact information.